statsmodels/statsmodels/docs/source/datasets/dataset_proposal.rst

 .. _dataset_proposal:

-Dataset for scikits.statmodels: design proposal
+Dataset for statmodels: design proposal
 ===============================================

 One of the thing numpy/scipy is missing now is a set of datasets, available for